Moonshooters/slate/source/includes/_companies.md

 --------- | -----------
-key | Your key is required for any request and is found on your [Toofr account page](https://www.toofr.com/account) company_name | This is the text of either the company name or website. page | Optional integer to get another page of results (25 returned per page).
+key | Your key is required for any request and is found on your [Toofr account page](https://www.toofr.com/account) company_name | This is the text of either the company name or website. page | Optional integer to get another page of results (10 returned per page, 1 credit per page response).

 <aside class="success">
 Toofr works best when you give it websites or domains, but we'll also take company names. (e.g. apple.com works better than Apple).
 Company names take an additional credit.